 Dr Mark Lax OAM, CSM

 Dr Mark Lax OAM, CSM is a veteran who served 33 years in the permanent Royal Australian Air Force, retiring at the rank of Air Commodore in 2007.
 He continues with the RAAF Reserve.
-Dr Lax has been Legatee with Canberra Legacy since 2007 and is currently serving as its Vice President.
+Dr Lax has been Legatee with Canberra Legacy since 2007 and is currently serving as its President.
 In addition, Dr Lax is a member of the RAAF Association of the ACT, the United Services Institute of the ACT and the Defence Force Welfare Association, ACT Branch.
-In 2011, Dr lax was awarded an OAM for service to the community through research, documentation and recording of Australia’s military history.
-In his role as Vice President of Canberra Legacy, Dr Lax is driven to represent the needs and aspirations of veterans’ families, especially given the organisation currently assists more than 900 widows, 30 dependent children and 20 adults with a disability in the ACT.
+In 2011, Dr Lax was awarded an OAM for service to the community through research, documentation and recording of Australia’s military history.
+In his role as President of Canberra Legacy, Dr Lax is driven to represent the needs and aspirations of veterans’ families, especially given the organisation currently assists around 870 widows, 40 dependent children and 16 adults with a disability in the ACT.

 Mrs Emma Steil